 The New Essential Infrastructure—Broadband

-Public utilities, whether a public utility districts (PUDs) or municipal utility, are in a unique position to lead in ensuring that all communities can get the broadband they need and many PUDs have already made great strides on that path.
+Public utilities, whether public utility districts (PUDs), electrical coops, or municipal utility, are in a unique position to lead in ensuring that all communities can get the broadband they need and many public utilities have already made great strides on that path.
 By providing broadband on a wholesale basis and partnering with retail internet service providers (ISPs), or by directly offering retail internet service, public utilities have helped thousands of households and businesses get access to high-quality broadband and the retail services it can offer.

 Citizens and businesses that do not have access to the quality broadband they want and need risk falling behind in the increasingly competitive online world.
 As a consequence, their communities risk diminished relevance and limited economic growth opportunities.
 The challenges of providing access to high-quality, affordable broadband for all can be overcome – however, a new approach is needed when unserved and underserved areas do not represent enough of a business case for private sector investment in broadband.

-For PUDs considering entering the broadband business and for those already engaged, there are now proven models for ensuring that even the smallest communities can benefit from broadband.
-Technology options, such as open access networks, and innovative models, such as fiberhoods—building to committed demand—can help PUDs lead the way to full and affordable broadband coverage for their communities.
+For utilities considering entering the broadband business and for those already engaged, there are now proven models for ensuring that even the smallest communities can benefit from broadband.
+Technology options, such as open access networks, and innovative models, such as fiberhoods—building to committed demand—can help utilities to lead the way to full and affordable broadband coverage for their communities.

 The first step is to agree on the problem by showing communities and incumbent broadband providers empirical evidence of broadband availability and use.
 What areas have good service?
 What areas have poor or insufficient service?
 What are the benefits from broadband that our businesses should be leveraging?
 Most importantly, would investments in broadband to address identified gaps pay for themselves by enabling businesses to stay, expanding local job opportunities, and improving local quality of life?